EliLopez4774/Spotify-Charts-2023-EDA/README.md

 Finally, using .copy, .groupby, and .sort_value, it is easy to see which artist had the most streams of the year, and using .sort_value, we can check the ranking based on the different other platforms

 The Weeknd appeared in the top ten songs of all the charts and playlists except the Deezer charts.
 Taylor Swift also appeared in the top ten except Deezer playlists.
 Ed Sheeran didn't appear in both Spotify charts and Shazam charts. harry Styles also did not appear in two charts, Deezer and Shazam.
-Bad Bunny and Eminem didn't appear in three categories.
+Bad Bunny and Eminem didn't appear on three other platforms/categories.
 Olivia Rodrigo only appeared thrice among the 7 categories, the same as the Arctic Monkeys, while Coldplay only appeared once, and Bruno Mars did not appear anywhere except the top streams.
+In conclusion, yes, platforms favor more popular songs, albeit some appear less frequently than others in other ones.